 Some parts of his ad were very nice

 At Aliso Niguel High School, parents can place ads in their soon-to-be graduating kid’s senior yearbook.
+One dad, George Somogyi, and his daughter, Rianna, a senior, used to make fun of all the sappy tribute ads placed in the yearbook by parents.

 I can imagine his daughter, 17, saying: "Dad, don’t ever even think about an ad like that for me!"